rudresh051/CSE/courses/CS50AI/Lecture0_Search.md

 * total possible chess games(lower bound) = 10^29000

 ## Depth - limited Minimax
+There is a total of 255,168 possible Tic Tac Toe games, and 10²⁹⁰⁰⁰ possible games in Chess.
+The minimax algorithm, as presented so far, requires generating all hypothetical games from a certain point to the terminal condition.
+While computing all the Tic-Tac-Toe games doesn’t pose a challenge for a modern computer, doing so with chess is currently impossible.

+Depth-limited Minimax considers only a pre-defined number of moves before it stops, without ever getting to a terminal state.
+However, this doesn’t allow for getting a precise value for each action, since the end of the hypothetical games has not been reached.
+To deal with this problem, Depth-limited Minimax relies on an evaluation function that estimates the expected utility of the game from a given state, or, in other words, assigns values to states.
+For example, in a chess game, a utility function would take as input a current configuration of the board, try to assess its expected utility (based on what pieces each player has and their locations on the board), and then return a positive or a negative value that represents how favorable the board is for one player versus the other.
+These values can be used to decide on the right action, and the better the evaluation function, the better the Minimax algorithm that relies on it.

 Evaluation function - function that estimates the expected utility of the game from a given state.